oddsocks1024/Kick-Up-The-Butt/README.md

 | 1   | 805-24P Connector - 24pin C64 / VIC20 User Port Connector         |

 Ideally a tall tactile button should be used, but if you only have short ones you can 3D print the STL reset pin and use that to extend it.
+When attaching the 805-24P connector, gently bend the pins with pliers so they touch the pads on both sides.
+Make sure the PCB is straight before soldering.

 ## Case Assembly